 When the air conditioner is blowing out warm air or the furnace isn’t turning on, how do you know when it is time to call a repair service technician?
-The following do-it-yourself heating and air conditioning troubleshooting tips can help you make a sound decision.
+Here are some simple steps to help you identify common HVAC problems and determine the best fix.

 - Follow the Recommendations.
-If the appliance issue matches the troubleshooting guide, and you are comfortable with the task, follow the recommendations provided.
+If the problem you’re experiencing matches one in the troubleshooting guide, and you are comfortable with the task, follow the recommendations provided.

 - Call a Service Professional.
-If the recommendation did not correct the issue, or if the task is beyond your comfort level, call a service professional to make the heating or air conditioning repair.
-A new HVAC system may cost thousands of dollars, so spending around $100 on a service call for a proper diagnosis and accurate estimate may make economic sense.
+If the problem persists or the task is beyond your comfort level, contact a service professional to make the heating or air conditioning repair.
+A new HVAC system may cost thousands of dollars, so spending around $100 on a service call for a proper diagnosis and accurate estimate makes economic sense.